frogg/CultureRadio/Readme.md

 Wiki
 ====

 All important facts about this project are dcumented in [our wiki](http://make.opendata.ch/wiki/project:cultural_radio).

+More information about this project also on [http://quappi.com](http://quappi.com)